National Kids to Parks Day Harper's Ferry (FLOC)

 “Thank you National Park Trust for giving us the chance to go canoeing.
 Although we were doing a fun activity we were also learning.
 I had a really great time and I think that canoeing is an activity that more city kids should experience.” - Bernard

 “This field trip will help my classmates and me change our way of life by showing us the example of what happens when you throw trash any place other than where it is supposed to go.
-We also need to recycle and hold on to these lessons through high school.” - Jose
+We also need to we like it recycle and hold on to these lessons through high school.” - Jose

 On October 12th, Students from Elsie Whitlow Stokes PCS joined Buddy Bison on the National Mall for the 2nd Annual Fossil Day as part of Earth Science Week.
-In the shadow of the Washington Monument , these students rummaged through rocks looking for all kinds of fossils, from shells to shark teeth!
+In the shadow of online pharmacies the Washington Monument , these students rummaged through rocks looking for all kinds of fossils, from shells to shark teeth!

 Click here to see more photos from the 2nd Annual National Fossil Day.